the official website of the

 There is one very good possibility for the old place called 'Camelot', and that's Cadbury.

 "At the very south end of the church of South-Cadbyri standeth Camallate, sometime a famose town or castle ...
 The people can tell nothing there but that they have heard say that Arthur much resorted to Camalat."

 John Leland, poet and antiquarian, 1542

-My wife and I are delighted to give you a warm welcome to this website of one of the oldest feudal Baronies of England, whose rich history goes back to William the Conqueror.
+My wife and I are delighted to welcome you to this website of one of the oldest feudal baronies of England, whose rich history goes back to William the Conqueror.

 6th Baron and Baroness of North Cadbury